justinarnab27/2048/README.md

 # 2048 AI

 This is based on the popular game 2048.
-A AI was also created using the **Monte-Carlo Tree Search Algorithm**.
+An AI was also created using the **Monte-Carlo Tree Search Algorithm**.

 The game allows for both play by human and auto-play using the AI.